ZhiyuanLi/cis455-project/Crawler/readme.txt

 	MaxSize specifies the maximum file size, in MB, of a page to crawl.
 	URL Log path specifies the path where a log .txt file is created.
 If it exists, it is appended to.
 Delete it before starting if you wish to crawl from the beginning.
-Do not place in same directory as seedPath. numWorkers sets how many workers process the job.
+Do not place in same directory as seedPath. numWorkers sets how many workers process the job. iterations is optional.
-	MaxPages is optional.
 If not specified, the job runs indefinitely.
-Specifies roughly how many pages to crawl.
+Specifies how many times to launch the crawl job.
 4. If in step 3 you deleted PageRankDB, IndexerDB, ImagesDB, or the log file, please delete all four.
 Otherwise the output files will not agree.

 ========How to run crawler Hadoop MapReduce version through AWS Elastic Map Reduce==
 1. Create an AmazonAWS instance through the AmazonEC2 console.
 Take note of the IP address.
 2. Run "ant build" in this directory to compile the project into a jar file.
 3. When the instance is live, scp the jar file to your instance.
 Place it in a directory named lib in root.
+Provided you used the included build.xml, you do not need to transfer the other jars.
-4. scp all aformentioned jar files except hadoop-core-1.0.3.jar to the instance.
+4. scp the seed file to the instance.
 5. ssh to your instance.
 6. Follow steps 3+4 in the Hadoop MapReduce crawler standalone mode instructions above.
 7. If desired, scp the output files back to the local system.
-8. Terminate the instance through the AmazonEC2 console.
+8. Terminate the instance through the AmazonEC2 console to avoid extraneous charges.